marcelkohl/go-design-patterns/ObjectPool/README.md

 ![Alt text](https://raw.githubusercontent.com/marcelkohl/go-design-patterns/main/ObjectPool/diagram.png)

-1. **Client** requests and gives back resources the object pool using specific methods like `acquire` and `release`;
+1. **Client** requests and gives back resources to the `object pool` using specific methods like `acquire` and `release`;
 2. **Object Pool** controls the list of available and maximum limit of objects in the pool.
-The object pool may instantiate new objects as they are required.
+The `object pool` may instantiate new objects as they are required.

 ## Running
 ```
+go get github.com/google/uuid
 go run .
 ```